Emil Viyachki

-Emil Viyachki (Емил Виячки; born 18 May 1990) is a Bulgarian professional footballer who plays as a defender for Slavia Sofia.
+Emil Viyachki (Емил Виячки; born 18 May 1990) is a Bulgarian professional footballer who plays as a defender for Arda Kardzhali.

 Career

 Viyachki made his professional debut for Marek Dupnitsa in a match against Botev Vratsa in the B Group.
 Before that he played in amateur divisions with the club.

 After the club was promoted to the A Group, Viyachki played in the first match for the team in the 1st league.
 In May 2020, Viyachki tested positive for COVID-19.
+In June 2024, he joined Arda Kardzhali.

 International career

 Viyachki played for Bulgarian amateurs national team for the European Cup.